Skip advert

 • Needs pricey options to get the best from it

 BMW M’s CS package has proven to be the sweet-spot specification to get the very best from the latest crop of M cars.
-Back-to-back evo Car of the Year victories in 2020 and 2021 for the BMW M2 CS and M5 CS respectively, a strong showing from the M3 CS in ‘23’s eCoty and this year’s Track Car of the Year set high expectations for the next instalment: the M4 CS.
-It gets the same attention to detail and forensic tuning of key components as its forebears, and we’re here to examine it on road and track.
+Back-to-back evo Car of the Year victories in 2020 and 2021 for the BMW M2 CS and M5 CS respectively, and a strong showing from the M3 CS in 2023’s eCoty and 2024’s Track Car of the Year set high expectations for the next instalment: the M4 CS.
+It gets the same attention to detail and forensic tuning of key components as its forebears, but does that make it another smash hit CS?

 Advertisement - Article continues below